+MU 212

-MU 212 Piano III
+Piano III

 This course is a continuation of MU 122A Piano II and is designed for music majors whose concentration of study is piano.
+This is a performance based course.
 This is a two credit hour course.

 Prerequisite: MU 122A Piano II or permission of the instructor